Flutes

 Back to top

-427 – fiddleback Imbuia, F#4 (Gb); $689
+427 – fiddleback Imbuia, F#4 (Gb); $709

 This is flute 427.
 Fiddleback figured Imbuia with a French Black Poplar / Gabon Ebony mouthpiece.
-The block has a carved Gabon Ebony feather with an Ebony riser on French Black Poplar / Ebony / Eastern Red Cedar.
+The display block (upper right) has a carved Gabon Ebony feather with an Ebony riser on French Black Poplar / Ebony / Eastern Red Cedar.
 Tuned as an F#4, this flute has a 7/8″ bore and is about 22″ long.
 Decorative elements include an inlay ring – Travertine, Pipestone with Amazonite accent stones in a field of Kingman Turquoise.
+Sterling Silver inlay dots representing a star field, extend from from the bore end up to the nest area.
+Hair pipe and silver beads with red crow beads are on deer leather laces.

 Dry sound sample; Flute 427